rflandau/gwcli/CONTRIBUTING.md

 # Overview
-gwcli is built to build to allow more functionality to be easily plugged in.
+gwcli is built to allow more functionality to be easily plugged in.
 As such, it follows design principles closer to that of a toolbox or framework.
-For instance, list_generic provides complete functionality for listing any kind of data in a unified way while requiring minimal new code.
+For instance, [list scaffolding](utilities/scaffold/list) provides complete functionality for listing any kind of data in a unified way while requiring minimal new code.
 The goal is to genericize as much as possible, so future developers can simply call these genericized subrotuines.

 # Keep In Mind

 - Actions' Update subroutines should *always* return a tea.Cmd when handing control back to Mother.

     - If you do not have anything to tea.Println on completion, use a .Blink method

 - Remember that this is a prompt; anything not immediately interactive should be output via tea.Print* as history, rather than in the .View() that will be lost on redraw.

 - Do not include newlines in lipgloss renders.
 It produces weird results.

 # More on Design